 If a folder from a non-indexed location (such as an external hard drive or a network) was recently included in a library and it contains a large number of files, it might take some time for the library to add those files to the index.
 During the indexing process, searches and file arrangements might appear incomplete.]

-What types of locations are supported in libraries?
+What types of locations are supported in Windows Libraries?

 You can include folders in a library from many different locations, such as your computer’s C drive, an external hard drive, or a network.

 Where is the folder stored?
-Can it be included in a library?
+Can it be included in a Windows Library?